Can pets eat Acorn?

 Description

 Acorn flour is a niche ingredient used by foragers and in some traditional or regional cooking.
-It may show up at specialty groceries, farmers' markets, or online shops.
-It is made by drying and leaching acorns to remove bitterness, then grinding them for breads, pancakes, or porridges.
+It turns up at specialty groceries and farmers' markets and is made into breads, pancakes, or porridges.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.